 MEET OUR TEAM

-Jessica grew up in the Roseland community of Santa Rosa, attending Bellevue Elementary, Cook Middle, and Elsie Allen High School.
+Jessica grew up in the Roseland community of Santa Rosa.
 After graduating from UC Davis she started her career in non-profits working with youth and young adults in the foster care system, suicide prevention programs, and mental health treatment.
 After 12 years away, Jessica returned to Sonoma County and immediately reached out to Positive Images knowing that she had the skills, knowledge, and experience to serve the unique needs of the local LGBTQ+ youth community.
 With positivity, warmth, and excitement Jessica hopes to create space at Positive Images (and the greater Sonoma County) where LGBTQ+ youth are accepted, respected, valued, and loved.
 Outside of PI, you can usually find Jessica (and Puppy Frank) on the rugby field!

 Michael Ellison, Center Assistant